Discover top website trends and insights for 2025

 Scalability and future-proofing

-A headless CMS can feel more future-proof since you can change out the front-end as the web evolves, but it is reliant on developers to make changes or refreshes when the site needs them.
+A headless CMS can feel more future-proof because you can change out the front end as the web evolves, but it’s reliant on developers to make changes or refreshes when the site needs them.

 Loading speed